Income from super

 your super income and can keep contributing to your super.
 See transition to retirement for

 As each person's circumstances are unique, we

 recommend you seek financial advice before withdrawing

 your super.
-Otherwise you may close off better options or face a
+Otherwise you may not be able to access better options

-nasty tax surprise.
-With careful thought and proper planning, you
+or have to pay a tax bill.
+With careful thought and proper